Mar-Issah/Exercise-Tracker--FCC/README.md

 <!-- GETTING STARTED -->

 ## Getting Started
-How it on your local machine.
+How to on your local machine.

 ### Prerequisites
 You need to have Node.js, Yarn and NPM installed on your machine.
 To check if they are installed, open up a terminal window and type the following command for each